ETL vs ELT

 Transition from ETL to ELT

-Do you have specific questions or do you need support with integration into your company?
+Have questions or need support integrating data solutions in your organization?
 We look forward to hearing from you.